 Many think that castration is simply a means of avoiding unwanted breeding, but this is only half the story

-Of course, avoiding unplanned breeding and reducing the number of abandoned animals on the streets is also a huge benefit of castration.
+Of course, avoiding unplanned breeding and reducing the number of abandoned animals on the streets is also a massive benefit of castration.

 There are various places where you can have your pet spayed.
-It is advised that you always seek recommended practitioners and check that they carry out the procedure correctly.
+You should always seek recommended practitioners and ensure they perform the procedure correctly.
 Vets, zoological centres and specialised castration clinics are the best places.
 Only qualified surgical vets are equipped to perform the castration.
-Don’t forget that your pet should go with an empty stomach, as they will need to be anesthetised before the operation, which in the majority of cases is quick and straight forward procedure.
+Remember that your pet should go with an empty stomach, as they will need to be anesthetised before the operation, which is a quick and straightforward procedure in most cases.

 Post-op care is also very important.
-Always administer the prescribed medication and keep a close eye on the stitches to see if there is any swelling.
+Always administer the prescribed medication and closely monitor the stitches to see if there is any swelling.

-And don’t forget: there are countless abandoned animals that need a home.
-Why allow animals to breed uncontrollably and create even more of these little creatures when there are thousands waiting for a chance to be part of a loving home?
+And remember: there are countless abandoned animals that need a home.
+Why allow animals to breed uncontrollably and create even more of these little creatures when thousands await a chance to be part of a loving home?

 Don’t be part of the problem.
 Be part of the solution.
 Neuter, your pet!